Choose Your Path

 Choose this if: The runtime is hosted separately and access must be authenticated (bearer tokens, scoped catalogs, browser login).

-What you get: Runtime bearer auth, catalog filtering, and Authentik-based login working together.
+What you get: Runtime bearer auth, catalog filtering, and Authentik-based login working together around open-cli-toolbox.

 Reading order: